P

 5 tips for even better AI emails

-1. Always give an example of your style.
-Add to your prompt: "Here's an email I recently wrote for tone reference: [paste an email]".
-AI will reproduce your natural voice.
+Add to your prompt: "Here's a recent email I wrote for tone reference: [paste an email]."
+The AI will reproduce your natural voice.

-2. Ask for multiple versions.
-"Propose 3 versions: one formal, one cordial, one direct."
-You'll choose the best and refine it.
+"Propose 3 versions: one formal, one friendly, one direct."
+You'll pick the best and refine it.

-3. Specify what NOT to write.
-"Don't start with 'I hope you're doing well'.
-Don't say 'Don't hesitate to'.
-Avoid passive formulations."
+"Don't start with 'I hope this finds you well.'
+Don't say 'Don't hesitate to.'
+Avoid passive voice."
 Negative constraints are as powerful as positive ones.

-5. Create your own templates.
 Once you have a perfect email, save it as a personal template.
-Combine it with our digital marketing prompting guide to systematize your communication.
+Combine it with our marketing prompting guide to systematize your communication.

 Conclusion: the perfect email in 30 seconds